osmcode/osmium-tool/man/osmium-show.md

 to `cat`, no pager is used.
 On Windows there is no pager support at all.

 # OPTIONS

 -f, --output-format=FORMAT
 :   The format of the output file.
 Can be used to set the output file format
     if it can't be autodetected from the output file name.
     **See osmium-file-formats**(5) or the libosmium manual for details.

--F, --input-format=FORMAT
-:   The format of the input files.
-Can be used to set the input format if it
-    can't be autodetected from the file names.
-This will set the format for all input files, there is no way to set the format for some input files only.
-See **osmium-file-formats**(5) or the libosmium manual for details.

--h, --help
-:   Show usage help.

 --no-pager
 :   Disable pager.